Herdubreid/hello-e1/README.md

 ```

 The difference is that instead of extending the `IRow` interface, we extend `IFormData` with a definition of the fields we are interested in.

+### So what's next?
+I'll let this simmer for a while and head for the pub...